klauspost/compress/zstd/README.md

 }
 ```

-It is important to use the "Close" function when you no longer need the Reader to stop running goroutines.
+It is important to use the "Close" function when you no longer need the Reader to stop running goroutines,
-See "Allocation-less operation" below.
+when running with default settings.

+Streams are decoded concurrently in 4 asynchronous stages to give the best possible throughput.
+However, if you prefer synchronous decompression, use `WithDecoderConcurrency(1)` which will decompress data
+as it is being requested only.

 For decoding buffers, it could look something like this: